dimitrietataru/csharpstyle/README.md

   * ✔ Separate non-static from static usings

-    * Separate non-static from static usings.
     * Order usings alphabetically.
-First non-static, then static.
+Order by non-static, then by static.
     * Do not separate usings, or static/non-static blocks by blank line(s).

         ✔